amandahuarng/VisAid/README.md

 # VisAid
 A tool that allows you to identify surrounding objects using your voice.
-Connecting the Google Cloud Vision API with Houndify's Speech-To-Text API, users can interact with the program by asking it questions about his/her environment and the program will use Text-To-Speech and respond to user queries.
+Connecting the Google Cloud Vision API with Houndify's Speech-To-Text API, users can interact with the program by asking it questions about his/her environment and the program will use Text-To-Speech and respond to user queries, specifically "What does it say?" and "How many people are in the room?"

 ## Make sure you install the following packages before running:
 - sox